WVURAIL/dspira/_posts/2020-08-04-Astronomy_VelocityCurve_Overview.md

 - **Level:** HS Advanced, College

 - **Objective:** Students use a horn telescope to measure HI spectra along the Milky Way's galactic plane.
-From their observations of galactic quadrants II & III the students will be able to deduce that the MWG is rotating.
+Observations of galactic quadrants II and III show students that the MWG is rotating.
 Students use observations of galactic quadrant I to determine a velocity curve.
 They compare it with expected curves for different galactic mass distributions.

 - **Pre-Knowledge of Students:**